ssavutu/ssavutu/README.md

   Flutter-based dieting app that provides real-time dining hall nutrition data for Drexel students

 - **[Pill Reminder](https://github.com/ssavutu/pill-reminder)**
-  Mobile app that scans prescription bottles and reminds users to take their medication, made for DragonHacks '25
+  Mobile app that scans prescription bottles with OCR and reminds users to take their medication., made for DragonHacks '25

 ### 📫 Get in touch
 + [LinkedIn](https://linkedin.com/in/ssavutu)